devacadian/Freebird-Twitter-Logo-Restorer/README.md

 # 🐦 Freebird  - X (Twitter) Logo Restorer 🔄

 Freebird is a Chrome extension designed to bring back the classic Twitter logo and favicon.
-Download [here](https://chrome.google.com/webstore/detail/freebird-x-twitter-logo-r/obopljmdbiaalaffaaijniobhfhfnild).
+Download it from the chrome store [here](https://chrome.google.com/webstore/detail/freebird-x-twitter-logo-r/obopljmdbiaalaffaaijniobhfhfnild).
 This extension restores the classic Twitter logo, bringing back the nostalgia and familiarity of the original design.
 Free the bird.

 ## 🌟 Features